About care minutes

 You can only include the direct care activities of eligible staff as care minutes in the Quarterly Financial Report (QFR).
 These staff include:

-Registered nurses and enrolled nurses must be registered with the Australian Health Practitioner Regulation Agency.
+RNs and ENs must be registered with the Australian Health Practitioner Regulation Agency.

 Care minutes do not include the time of: